Myndex/apca-w3/docs/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Myndex Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are entereing a "safe space" for exploration and development.
+By participating, you are entering a "safe space" for exploration and development.
 Please keep that in mind.

 ## I don't want to read this whole thing I just have a question!!!